ganobrega/vtexp/README.md

 - Chrome

 ## Proposal
 VTEXP is an Open-Source and Free extension that facilitates navigation and improves some features of the VTEX platform.
+With it you can use the shortcut menus to navigate the platform's administrative panel, and also change default parameters used for debugging the store's website.